> Metastatic Breast Cancer (Stage IV or Advanced Breast Cancer) Introduction

 Treatment guidelines for metastatic breast cancer

 Although the exact treatment for metastatic breast cancer varies from person to person, guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.
-The American Society of Clinical Oncology (ASCO) and National Comprehensive Care Network (NCCN) are two respected organizations that regularly update and post their guidelines online.
+The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 In 2013, the Institute of Medicine (IOM) released a set of recommendations (below) on improving cancer care in the U.S. The report Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis recommends improvements to fix shortcomings that add cost and burden to cancer care.
 Susan G. Komen® was one of 13 organizations sponsoring this study.

 The report identified key ways to improve quality of care: